How will the Health Care System Refocus improve patient outcomes?

 What will happen to shared services?

 Corporate and shared services are important to the health care system.
-These services will be integrated across the four provincial health agencies to prevent silos and in the health care system and improve patient outcomes and continuity of care, which will be explored over the coming months with input from AHS.
+These services will be integrated across the four provincial health agencies to prevent silos in the health care system and improve patient outcomes and continuity of care, which will be explored over the coming months with input from AHS.

 The health care system refocus will prioritize advancing Alberta’s health care information systems to improve integration of the various health information technology (IT) systems involved in the patient care journey.